Large Deviations and the Peano Phenomenon in Stochastic Differential Equations with Homogeneous Drift

 In the following, we use this representation of the density to study its exponential behavior when $\ve$ tends to zero.
 We first prove that the only term that matters in Equation \eqref{eq: densidad Mercer} corresponds to the first eigenvector $\psi_1$ (the ground state of the Schrödinger operator).
-Possibly, this is one of the paper's main contributions: to show why only $\psi_1$ (and $\lambda_1$) end up influencing the second-order large deviation rate function.
 Moreover, it is pointed out in \cite{Carmona79} that a simple consequence of Feynman-Kac's formula is that $\psi_1$ can be chosen everywhere positive and locally bounded away from zero.
 Therefore, the logarithm appearing in the following limit is well-defined.